-Curriculum development work has focused on ensuring a progressive, broad and balanced curriculum for all pupils and has focused particularly on ensuring that disadvantaged pupils know more and remember more.

-Data will reflect this with disadvantaged pupils in line with all pupils at the end of EYFS, key stage one and two.
+As a school we have focused particularly on ensuring that disadvantaged pupils know more and remember more.
+The data reflects this with disadvantaged pupils in line with all pupils at the end of key stage two in reading, writing and maths.